- Professor of Biology

 Paleontology and systematics of dinosaurs; field collection of Mesozoic vertebrates.

 My research involves the interpretation of Mesozoic-age fossils, particularly dinosaurs.
 My first love is the primary description of new taxa, including phylogenetic analysis of their position on the tree of life.
 Although I work primarily on dinosaurs, I have also happily done research on cynodonts, birds, crocodilians, and turtles.
-The following are brief summaries of my current projects.

 Late Cretaceous Birds from Madagascar.